LiberationNetwork/sso-js-sdk/README.md

     var LiberalizeSSO = require('liberalize-sso-js-sdk')

 ## Initializing LiberalizeSSO
 You will have to initialize LiberalizeSSO by providing the sample code below at the very beginning of your app.
-Both the environment and clientId are string values. the result return will be the user profile that comes from an authenticated user.
+Both the environment (e.g. "prod" or "staging") and clientId are string values. the result return will be the user profile that comes from an authenticated user.

     const libsso = new LiberalizeSSO(<your-client-id>, <environment>)